andrewdavidmackenzie/flow/docs/first_flow/debugging.md

 ```

-### Command line options to `flowr`
+### Command line options to `flowrcli`
-By default `flowc` uses `flowr` to run the flow once it has compiled it.
+By default `flowc` uses `flowrcli` to run the flow once it has compiled it.
 Also it defaults to passing the `-n/--native`
-flag to `flowr` so that flows are executed using the native implementations of library functions.
+flag to `flowrcli` so that flows are executed using the native implementations of library functions.

-In order to pass command line options on to `flowr` you separate them from the options to `flowc` after another `--` separator.
+In order to pass command line options on to `flowrcli` you separate them from the options to `flowc` after another `--` separator.

-`flowr` accepts the same `-v/--verbosity` verbosity options as `flowc`.
+`flowrcli` accepts the same `-v/--verbosity` verbosity options as `flowc`.

 ### Getting debug output
 If you want to follow what the run-time is doing in more detail, you can increase the verbosity level (default level is ERROR)